mittell/mern-amazon-clone-v1/server/README.md

-# Amazon Clone c1 - Client
+# Amazon Clone v1 - Server

 An Amazon clone, built with React, Node, Express and MongoDB.